kristinamacekovic/new-web/_posts/2019-02-23-design-thinking.md

 # What is it?

-Design is oftentimes mistaken for an aesthetic-focused field.
-On the contrary—while pleasing [ˆ1]  aesthetics is often a side product of good [ˆ2] design, the main objective of design is to *solve problems while putting users and experiences first*.
+Design is oftentimes mistaken for an aesthetic-focused field. <span markdown="1">On the contrary—while pleasing [ˆ1]  aesthetics is often </span> a side product of <span markdown="2">good [ˆ2] design</span>, the main objective of design is to *solve problems while putting users and experiences first*.

 Design thinking is a methodology used by designers to facilitate ideation and rapid prototype development by focusing on users and their needs.
 Although the name says design, you don't need to be a designer to reap benefits from its usage.
 If you have a problem you want to solve with a clear user at the other end, design thinking is probably a good place to start.